APIs

 ๐Ÿ‘‰ Install these tools now to use them later in this presentation

-1. JSON Viewer browser extension
+1. JSON Formatter browser extension

 2. (optional) Postman (account required)